KGCraig/urban-scene-annotation/README.md

 Guidelines can be found here: [Guidelines.pdf](guidelines.pdf)

 Since CVAT.ai lacked a way to measure the size of masks, I developed a QA workaround by using a temporary bounding box to measure adherence to minimum size guidelines.
 This bounding box was wrapped around an object that appeared very small.
-If the object did not pass size guidelines, they were not annotated.
+If the object did not pass size guidelines, it was not annotated.

 After the annotations were complete, they were exported from CVAT.ai into the **CVAT for Images 1.1 (XML)** format to be processed in Python to gather statistics.